flowsynx/flowsynx/README.md

 ## Community & Contributing

-Join a growing community of developers and automation experts.
+Join our growing community of developers and automation experts.
 You can:
 - 💡 Submit ideas and feature requests
 - 🔌 Build and publish plugins